Hello Everyone,

 2. If yes, can a company recover Retention Bonus during F&F once paid, if an employee leaves the company before completing 1 year and as per company policy, the company can do so.

-3. If no, how a company should pay a Retention Bonus?
+3. If no, how should a company pay a Retention Bonus?

 From India, New Delhi